Idea-Pool/topics/docs/VALUE_STREAM.md

 ## Artifact

 The **artifacts** are achievable and presentable results produced in the scope of an idea that demonstrates information.
+Note that each artifact can be classified as either public or non-public, depending on the nature of the idea and the information to be shared.

 Each artifact (type) is defined by